Classifying spaces of finite groups of tame representation type: An exponential compact Lie example

 Here, distinct letters in the subscripts represent distinct indices.
-This is a Koszul algebra, so $\Ext^*_{H^*BG}(\kk,\kk)$ is the Koszul dual, which is a non-commutative algebra generated by degree $(-1,2)$ elements $\hat x_{i,j}$ with relations
+By Theorem~\ref{th:Froberg} this is a Koszul algebra, so $\Ext^{*,*}_{H^*BG}(\kk,\kk)$ is the Koszul dual, which is a non-commutative algebra generated by degree $(-1,2)$ elements $\hat x_{i,j}$ with relations